 ||U.S. Department of State Travel Advisory - Mexico

-Since tourist destination economies don't exist without travellers, those living/working in an area really have a conflict of interest when answering the "safety" question.
-If travellers stop going to a destination, everyone in the local economy suffers and of course no business wants to go broke.
-Consequently, it's up to travellers themselves to gather information not only from locals living and working in the area but from as many different sources as possible so as to make an informed decision about safety.
+Since tourist destination economies like Cozumel don't exist without travelers, those living/working in an area really have a conflict of interest when answering the "safety" question.
+If travelers stop going to a destination, everyone in the local economy suffers and of course no business wants to go broke.
+Consequently, it's up to travelers themselves to gather information not only from locals living and working in the area but from as many different sources as possible so as to make an informed decision about safety.

 |U.S. Department of State Most Recent Travel Advisory Says|

 07/12/2013 - The Department of State has issued this Travel Warning to inform U.S. citizens about the security situation in Mexico.
 General information on the overall security situation is provided immediately below.
 For information on security conditions in specific regions of Mexico, which can vary, travelers should reference the state-by-state assessments further below.

 This Travel Warning supersedes the Travel Warning for Mexico dated February 8, 2012 to consolidate and update information about the security situation and to advise the public of additional restrictions on the travel of U.S. government (USG) personnel.